The image shows an exterior view of a modern building with wood paneling and a large glass window, set against a backdrop of trees and a clear sky.

 Description

 The redeveloped Port Phillip EcoCentre is a unique purpose-built facility in the St. Kilda Botanical Gardens that is a leading example of environmental sustainability in construction and operation.
-Funded by the City of Port Phillip and the Victorian Government, this will be the first public opportunity for visitors to tour the new building and explore its sustainable design features.
+Funded by the City of Port Phillip and the Victorian Government and opened in July 2025, the award-winning building has achieved a 6 Star Green Star rating.

 What's On